NREL/scikit-sundae/docs/source/user_guide/what_is_sksundae.rst

 Disclaimer
 ==========
-scikit-SUNDAE was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
+scikit-SUNDAE was authored by the National Laboratory of the Rockies (NLR), operated by Alliance for Energy Innovation, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the project and documentation do not necessarily represent the views of the DOE or the U.S. Government.